-Michael J. Fox's final episode contained numerous references to his earlier series, Family Ties, including a cameo appearance by Michael Gross (who played Fox's father in the earlier series), a reference to a Republican senator named "Alex P. Keaton" (Fox's earlier character) and Meredith Baxter starred as his mother, who also was his mother in Family Ties.
+Michael J. Fox's final episode contained numerous references to his earlier series, Family Ties (1982), including a cameo appearance by Michael Gross (who played Fox's father in the earlier series), the doctor he plays has a secretary named Mallory, which was Fox's sister's name on the show, a reference to a Republican senator named "Alex P. Keaton" (Fox's earlier character) and Meredith Baxter starred as his mother, who also was his mother in Family Ties (1982).

-In Young Guns, Emilio Estevez, who is the brother of series star 'Charlie Sheen', shoots a man named Charlie Crawford, which is the name of Sheen's character here.
+In Young Guns (1988), Emilio Estevez, who is the brother of series star 'Charlie Sheen', shoots a man named Charlie Crawford, which is the name of Sheen's character here.
 Charlie Crawford is shot in one episode of Spin City.

 Tim Allen, Regis Philbin and David Letterman had cameos.
 They all voiced Rags the dog.
 Allen is the more memorable - while one character contemplates jumping out of a window, the dog talks, saying "Do it.
 And for God's sake, take me with you!"

-The concept for the show was set in motion after the writers had seen Michael J. Fox in 1995's The American President, playing one of the president's political aids.
+The concept for the show was set in motion after the writers had seen Michael J. Fox in 1995's The American President (1995), playing one of the president's political aids.
 They wanted him to play a similar character for TV.